linda-seiter/cmsc115_2252/week3/week3_lesson.md

 - **Loop Coverage:** The percent of loops that have been executed at least zero times, one time, and two or more times.

+The week#3 projects will be tested using white-box testing techniques.
+Each test case will specify:

+- the user input
+- a column per decision point
+- the expected output based on the requirements
+- the actual output based on the program execution
+- the execution path
+- the test result of pass/fail

 ### Statement Coverage - BuggyExample1.java

 Consider the following program that reads in two numbers and compares them to find the smallest.
 Line numbers are displayed to the left of each line of code.
 There is an error on line 14.
 The programmer copied the assignment statement from the `if` block (line 12) into the `else` block (line 14) and forgot to update the variable from `x` to `y`.